timothyckl/self-instruct/README.md

 #                         Directory to store outputs
 ```

-## Notes
+> [!Note]

-- Modification of the prompt template or formatting will require appropriate changes in class methods for your use case.
+> - Modification of the prompt template or formatting will require appropriate changes in class methods for your use case.
-- This script uses Mistral as an example, it can be changed to use other models as well.
+> - This script uses Mistral as an example, it can be changed to use other models as well.